 - Take some of the soil and add it to the pot

-- Place your plant into the pot and add in the rest of the potting mix, and gently pat it down around the plant.
+- Place your plant into the pot, add the rest of the potting mix, and gently pat it down around it.

 - Water your plant so that it settles into the new pot

 Pruning Often is Important

 Pruning your Creeping Charlie is simple.
 When you notice that some parts of the plants are dying, you can cut them off as this plant will regrow new parts easily.
 To further prune your plant, you will need to

 - Pinch back the tips of your Creeping Charlie Houseplant vines.
 This ensures that your plant will grow to be bushier

 - Pinch back the tips every six months

 - Hold a vine between the thumb and finger